 |Mussolini invented the modern histrionic portrayal of manly virtues at venues like this.
 The Third Reich simply adopted and extended the idea.|

 Hitler's propaganda people took Mussolini's concept of a cult of personality a step further, or "to the next level" as the modern saying goes.

 |Hitler is looking at that woman kind of funny.
 Hey wait a minute... is that a woman?|

-When the Propaganda Ministry could no longer tie Hitler in with Hindenburg after the latter's passing, it resorted to one of the Nazis' standard tricks - infusing him with the epic grandeur of Teutonic legends.
+When the Propaganda Ministry could no longer tie Hitler in with Hindenburg after the latter's passing, it resorted to one of the Third Reich's standard tricks - infusing him with the epic grandeur of Teutonic legends.
 Hitler, it appeared, actually was a knight from the Middle Ages.
 A little cake also sweetened the message.

 This tactic of using German mythology to burnish the Fuhrer's image was quite successful.
 It also was used on recruiting posters, but it went to absurd lengths in trying to draw a direct line from Roman triumphs and Prussian Knights to the Fuhrer.

-He received gushing fan mail from women across Germany in the manner of a modern film star.
-He carefully managed his image with the assistance of Dr. Josef Goebbels, a propaganda master, and during the early years there were undeniable successes (and a lot of hidden butcher) to point towards.
+Hitler received gushing fan mail from women across Germany in the manner of a modern film star.
+Hitler carefully crafted and managed his image with the assistance of Dr. Joseph Goebbels, a propaganda master, and during the Third Reich's early years there were undeniable successes (and hidden savagery) to point towards.
 One could say that Adolf Hitler perfected the science of the cult of personality.
 For some fervent followers, it outlasted his death.

 While it may seem odd that people would buy busts of mere political leaders, homes throughout Germany were filled with portraits of the Fuhrer and sometimes even those of some of his shady lieutenants.
 It is easy to claim now that this was done because it was 'required,' but it wasn't.
-German citizens for the most part liked Hitler and his policies.
+German citizens, for the most part, liked Hitler and his policies.
 People in the occupied countries - not so much.
 But, their opinions really didn't matter at the time.

-Once freed from the Nazi yoke, people across Europe - including in Germany - were free to express their true feeling.
+Once freed from the German yoke, people across Europe - including in Germany - were free to express their true feeling.
 It wasn't usually very pretty.